 - University Acceptance Letter: Shows proof of enrollment at a US institution.

-- Second Form of ID (Optional but Recommended): Some banks might request a second ID, such as a student ID card from your university, a valid driver’s license (even from your home country), or a major credit card.
+- Second Form of ID (Optional but Recommended): Such as a student ID card.

 Not all banks are created equal for international students.
-Here’s what to consider when looking for the best banks for international students:
+Here's what to consider:

-- Major National Banks: Banks like Bank of America, Chase, Wells Fargo, and Citibank have extensive ATM networks and branches nationwide.
-They are often familiar with the needs of international students.
+- Major National Banks: Bank of America, Chase, Wells Fargo, and Citibank have extensive ATM networks nationwide.

-- Local Banks & Credit Unions: Smaller institutions might offer more personalized service and lower fees, but their reach might be limited.
+- Local Banks & Credit Unions: Smaller institutions might offer more personalized service and lower fees.

 Once you have your documents and have chosen a bank, the process is straightforward:

-- Gather Documents: Collect all the documents for the USA bank account as listed above.
+- Gather Documents: Collect all the documents listed above.

 - Initial Deposit: You'll usually need a small initial deposit to activate your account.

-- Receive Debit Card & Account Info: You’ll typically receive a temporary debit card immediately, with your permanent card mailed to your address in a few days.
-You’ll also get your account number and routing number.
+- Receive Debit Card & Account Info: You'll typically receive a temporary debit card immediately.

 Understanding Your Accounts: Checking vs. Savings

 - Checking Account: Your everyday spending account.
-Funds are easily accessible via your debit card, ATM withdrawals, and online payments.
+Funds are easily accessible via your debit card.
 Best for daily transactions.

 Many students opt for a combined checking and savings account for convenience.